talia0404/PROG7314/Payment Portals/README.md

 * Even if the SDK / integration is free, **transaction fees** (percentage + maybe fixed amount) are almost always there.
 * Location matters.
 Some gateways are only available in certain countries.
 If you’re in South Africa, check whether the gateway supports South African merchants / ZAR, etc.
-* Compliance (like PCI-DSS) may require you to do some extra work if you’re handling card data directly vs using their hosted UI / tokenization.
+* Compliance (like PCI-DSS) may require you to do some extra work if you’re handling card data directly vs using their hosted UI / tokenisation.
-* Currency conversion fees, cross-border fees etc could apply.
+* Currency conversion fees, cross-border fees, etc could apply.

 ---